Highway to High School

 As they navigate through the high school admission process, eighth graders meet periodically to role-play interviewing, talk about and begin essay writing, and more.
 Mr. Hinrichs and the eighth Grade faculty help students stay on top of the plethora tasks to be accomplished, including registering for standardized testing such as the Secondary School Admission Test (SSAT), the Independent School Entrance Exam (ISEE), and the High School Placement Test (HSPT) that many high schools require.
 As an added convenience, the FLEX SSAT is administered each year at Congressional.

 Students are well-prepped for high school shadow visit days, including thinking through questions they might ask on their visit and answering questions that might be asked of them.
 Admission directors of many high schools come for recruitment visits to meet our eighth graders.
 The representatives share information about their schools and answer the students’ questions.
 “The student meetings with high school admission representatives are really beneficial,” says Mr. Hinrichs.
 “By the end of these meetings, the admission representatives know our students better, and the students have a familiar face at these schools when they visit.”

 In turn, Mr. Hinrichs has visited over 20 high schools, educating them about Congressional and the quality of our academic program.
-Janet Marsh, Head of School, and Chris Pryor, Director of Advancement, have also established strong relationships with area schools – a definite advantage to our students as they apply to these schools.
+Other administration at our school have also established strong relationships with area schools – a definite advantage to our students as they apply to these schools.